davidbarile/MageWars/Assets/Documentation/resource-requirement-balancing-instructions.md

 "Gem4, @OR, @Any3"
 "Bug3, @Any2"

-The maximum number of Resources for a card should be 4, and up to 6 for Structure or Level cards.
+The maximum number of Requirements for a card should be 6 for Structure or Level cards.
+All other cards, maximum resources should be 4.
+The number of Requirements should NEVER go above 6.

+The maximum number of Resources for a card should never go above 5.

 Create a copy of the pack with “ID”: “Pack_02”, and edit it to have "Name": "Base Pack Resources".
 If any of the existing Cards have Resources, Permanent Resources or Resurrection requirements, erase them and start your balancing algorithm from scratch.
 Please error-check the JSON when done and fix errors.